Making Gay History | LGBTQ Oral Histo...

 Revisiting the Archive: Episode 5: Vito Russo

-Vito Russo’s legacy—as a film historian, activist, and co-founder of GLAAD and ACT UP—is hard to overstate.
-In this 1988 interview, legacy was also very much on Vito’s mind: it was the height of the AIDS epidemic, which had claimed Vito’s boyfriend, and now Vito was sick, too.
-As we remember the people lost to the current pandemic, listen to Vito reflect on what it means to leave something behind.
+Vito Russo’s legacy is hard to overstate.
+In this 1988 interview, legacy was also very much on Vito’s mind: It was the height of the AIDS epidemic, and Vito was sick.
+As we remember those lost to the current pandemic, listen to Vito reflect on what it means to leave something behind.

 21 min